tuxxy/hazmat-math/README.md

 # hazmat-math
 Hazmat ECC arithmetic for Cryptography.io

 Hazmat math implements some basic ECC arithmetic for use with Cryptography.io objects using the OpenSSL backend.
 Specifically, `_EllipticCurvePrivateKey` and `_EllipticCurvePublicKey`.

 Any operations with `EC_POINT` will return an `_EllipticCurvePublicKey` and any operations with `BN` will return an `_EllipticCurvePrivateKey`.

-### WARNING:
-1. If you don't know what you're doing, you probably shouldn't be using this library.
-2. This hasn't had an official security audit.
-(They are welcome, though.)
-3. This hasn't been tested on non-prime order curves (e.g. Curve25519).
-It is not believed by the author to work on these curves.

 # Usage:
 ```